joansenent/sprintcheckout/terms_of_service.md

 ### The roles in the process

 - Sprintcheckout acts as a payment application for ecommerce platforms that enables Merchants to offer customers to pay with Layer 2 ZK Rollups like zkSync.
-- Customers pay with ETH end ERC-20 tokens through skSync Checkout interface.
+- Customers pay with ETH end ERC-20 tokens through skSync Checkout application.

 ### Sprintcheckout Payment Application – service description